Michael Pérez

-Michael Pérez (born August 7, 1992) is a Puerto Rican professional baseball catcher in the New York Mets organization.
-He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Pittsburgh Pirates and New York Mets.
+Michael Pérez (born August 7, 1992) is a Puerto Rican professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Pittsburgh Pirates, and New York Mets.

 Career

 Pérez attended the Colegio Vocacional Para Adultos in San Juan, Puerto Rico.

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Pérez in the fifth round of the 2011 Major League Baseball draft.
 Pérez played for the Diamondbacks organization for eight years, reaching Triple-A.

 Tampa Bay Rays

 On July 25, 2018, the Diamondbacks traded Pérez and Brian Shaffer to the Tampa Bay Rays for Matt Andriese.
 With Wilson Ramos injured, the Rays promoted him to the major leagues the same day, and he made his major league debut the next day against the Baltimore Orioles.
 He got his first hit, a double, off of Alex Cobb that night.
 On August 31, Perez was placed on the 10-day disabled list with a strained left hamstring and would not play for the remainder of the season.
 Perez ended the season slashing .284/.304/.392 with one home run and 11 runs batted in.
 Over the next two seasons, Pérez slashed .185/.277/.269 over 60 games.